Psychosocial Safety & WHS

 ISO 45001 in plain terms

 Organisations do not need to pursue formal certification to benefit from the structure.
-The underlying management-system disciplines — Plan-Do-Check-Act, hazard identification, control hierarchy, monitoring and review — are useful regardless of whether external certification is sought.
+The underlying management-system disciplines are useful regardless of whether external certification is sought, and many employers adopt the structure first and decide on certification later.

 Why psychosocial hazards belong inside the WHS management system

-Hazard identification: mapping psychosocial risks to ISO 45001 clauses
+WHS system integration: mapping psychosocial risk to ISO 45001 clauses

-The mapping exercise is also a useful diagnostic.
-Where psychosocial hazards do not map cleanly to existing clauses, the gap usually reflects an area where the WHS framework itself needs to be extended rather than a reason to build a separate structure.
+The mapping exercise is itself a useful diagnostic.
+Where psychosocial hazards do not map cleanly to existing clauses, the gap usually reflects an area where the WHS framework needs to be extended rather than a reason to build a separate structure.
+The output of the mapping is a single integrated system rather than two parallel ones.

-Training, complaints and investigation pathways are part of the control environment.
-They should connect into the management system rather than sit alongside it.
+Monitoring should combine leading indicators (control implementation, training completion, survey results) and lagging indicators (incidents, complaints, claims, absence).
+Training, complaints and investigation pathways are part of the control environment and should connect into the management system rather than sit alongside it.
+Connection points include complaints data feeding hazard identification, investigation findings producing control changes, and training completion data supporting assurance reporting.

 Audit readiness and continuous improvement

-Continuous improvement is the most under-used part of the cycle in practice.
-Building improvement actions into management review — with owners, deadlines and verification — turns each review into operating change rather than documentation update.
+Internal audit, management review and corrective action together support audit readiness over time, whether or not formal certification is pursued.
+The continuous improvement cycle is the most under-used part of the structure in practice; building improvement actions into management review — with owners, deadlines and verification — turns each review into operating change rather than documentation update.

 Frequently asked questions